File Formats Reference

 File Locations

-Command files must be in one of these directories:
+Command files must be in these directories within any search path directory:

 Commands are matched by filename (without .md extension).
 For example, a file named deploy.md is matched by the slash command /deploy.